 Kelly E. McMahon, Office Manager.
 Kelly joined the Seeds team two years ago after a service learning trip to Cape Town, South Africa confirmed her desire and ability to support teens.
 Kelly knows firsthand that robust mentorships change lives, and is passionate about helping youth set goals, take on new experiences, and build confidence.
 Kelly has earned a B.A. in Leadership & Organizational Studies, from the University of Southern Maine, certificate of training from the Youth Leadership Abroad Program in Cape Town, South Africa, as well as LEAN Management Systems.
 In her spare time Kelly enjoys hiking, camping, dancing, arts & crafts, adventures with her two nieces, and travel of any sort.

 Michaela Stone, Program Coordinator.
-This summer Michaela attended the Trekkers Training Institute for Youth Development, a 12 week immersive training focused on Trekkers 10 Youth Programming Principles.
+In the summer of 2017 Michaela attended the Trekkers Training Institute for Youth Development, a 12 week immersive training focused on Trekkers 10 Youth Programming Principles.
 This is part of the Aspirations Incubator Program , of which Seeds of Independence is partnering with through the Lerner Foundation.
 Michaela was thrilled to be a part of this training and looks forward to using the knowledge and experience from this collaborative effort to implement and grow programs for area youth.
 Michaela has a BA in Women’s Studies and Criminology from the University of Southern Maine.
 She has been a Licensed Social Worker for the past twelve years, working in Home Visiting programs, local Head Starts and as the Community Navigator for the Boothbay region.
 Michaela resides in the Midcoast area with her husband, 2 children, 4 dogs and assorted farm animals.
 She loves the outdoors, the ocean and exploring.

 Fill out the form below, email Erika Weidner at email@example.com or call (207) 406-2365.